 So, let’s install and configure Cloudflare Free SSL Certificate (Flexible) by following steps

-Step 1: Sign Up and Create Cloudflare Account
+Step 1: Sign Up and Create a Cloudflare Account

 Step 2: Change Nameservers